Viduthalai Chiruthaigal Katchi: History

 The Dalit Panthers Iyyakkam was formed in 1982 in Madurai, Tamil Nadu.
-The group was found to seek protection of Dalits from the caste atrocities.
+The group was found to seek protection of Dalits from caste-related violence.
 Founded by a group of disaffected Dalits under the leadership of M. Malalchami, it emerged as a loosely organised group of local activists seeking assistance and protection through the association of a larger movement.
 The movement was inspired by the Dalit Panthers of India, a social movement which itself had formed earlier in the 1970s in Maharashtra which itself was inspired by the Black Panther Party, a socialist movement that sought to combat racial discrimination in the United States.

 In 1989, after the death of the founder of Dalit Panthers of India (DPI), Thirumavalavan became its leader.
 In the 1990s the party grew by highlighting discrimination and caste-based violence.
 In 1999, VCK contested elections for the first time.

 VCK was allotted different election symbols in every election.
 In 2014, Madras HC ordered the Election Commission of India to consider VCK's request for star as their election symbol.